sinanh/software_resources/README.md

 ## Programming
 * "Structure and Interpretation of Computer Programs" (SICP),Harold Abelson, Gerald Jay Sussman, and Julie Sussman
 * "Automate the Boring Stuff with Python" by Al Sweigart

+## General Software Development
+* The Pragmatic Programmer" by Andrew Hunt and David Thomas
+* "Clean Code: A Handbook of Agile Software Craftsmanship" by Robert C. Martin

 ## AI (more specifically on Machine Learning)